wp-plugins/foxyshop/readme.txt

 == Upgrade Notice ==

-= 3.9 =
+= 4.0 =
-Added cloud-zoom feature, fine-grained permissions, and other features and bugfixes
+Support Removed For WordPress 3.0.
+Added attribute support and better coupon handling.
+Lots of other minor improvments.